pete-mba5/pete-mba5.github.io/_posts/2024-08-17-picture-of-the-day.markdown

 Between yesterday and today I finished my backyard chores.
 I just need to dispose the trash and work done.
 Now the Sun is really hitting.
 I will do it in the late evening.

 Now it is time to go to the pool with the kids.

+Testing this webpage.